-Cats spray urine to mark territory and find mates.
-So, why a cat would shake its tail, but not release urine, can be a bit perplexing.
+It makes sense that cats spray urine to mark territory and find mates.
+However, why a cat would shake its tail but not release urine doesn’t have an immediately obvious explanation.

-Cats pretend to spray because they haven’t learned how.
-It’s learned from their mothers or other cats as kittens.
-If its mother doesn’t teach the kitten how to spray with urine, it will only phantom spray.
-This behavior is seen in neutered and non-neutered males and females.
+Cats pretend to spray when they haven’t been taught how by their mothers or other cats when kittens.
+If a mother doesn’t teach her kittens how to spray with urine, they’ll phantom (fake) spray.
+This behavior is commonly observed in neutered and non-neutered males and females.

-It can be a sign of stress, so you must figure out why your cat is phantom spraying.
-There are many reasons which relate to cats’ social behaviors.
+Fake spraying can be a sign of stress and anxiety, so you need to find out why your cat is phantom spraying.
+Of course, many explanations relate to cats’ social behaviors.

 What Is Fake Spraying in Cats?

-Spraying is a common behavior in cats.
-The cat will stand with its back towards a vertical surface like a wall or a tree trunk.
-It will then raise its tail, which will appear to quiver or vibrate.
+Spraying is a common feline behavior.
+The cat will stand with its back toward a vertical surface, such as a wall or tree trunk.
+It’ll raise its tail, which will appear to quiver or vibrate.

-It may stand and appear to march in place for a while with its front legs moving up and down.
-It will then spray urine on the vertical surface it’s standing next to.
-The cat may or may not skip the ‘marking’ stage for unclear reasons.
+It may stand, appearing to march in place for a while with its front legs moving up and down.
+It’ll spray urine on the vertical surface it’s standing next to.
+A cat may skip the marking stage.

 Why Do Cats Phantom Spray?

-The main question is why cats phantom spray, as opposed to using their urine.
-The purpose of spraying is to mark territory and find a mate, so it would seem that phantom spraying serves no purpose.
+We need to understand why cats phantom spray rather than release urine.
+The purpose of spraying is to mark territory and find a mate, so it would seem that phantom spraying serves no real purpose.

 Cats learn social behaviors from each other.
-Kittens in a litter don’t only learn to open their eyes, walk around and navigate the world.
-They also learn how to interact with other cats from their mother.
+Kittens in a litter don’t just learn to open their eyes, walk around, and navigate the world.
+They also learn how to interact and communicate with other cats from their mother.

-So, for example, kittens will learn to groom themselves and each other from watching their mothers do so.
-They will learn how to play fight, and if possible, how to hunt.
-They will learn what’s normal and what isn’t, much like how children learn from their parents.
+For example, kittens will learn to groom themselves and each other by watching their mothers do so.
+They’ll learn how to play fight and how to hunt prey.

-As for why the kitten will learn to fake spray rather than properly spray, that isn’t clear.
-Perhaps its mother doesn’t fully spray either.
+It’s unclear why the kitten will learn to fake spray rather than spray urine, but it seems likely that the mother doesn’t spray either.

-Spraying is a behavior that cats need when living in the wild.
-If a cat can’t mark its own territory, it will have nowhere it can safely sleep or hunt.
-It will also find it difficult to find a mate.
+Spraying is a behavior that cats need to do when living in the wild.
+If a cat can’t mark its territory, it’ll have nowhere to sleep or hunt that’s safe.
+It’ll also make it difficult to find a mate.

-This means that cats which phantom spray in the wild may struggle to pass on their genes, or even survive.
-That’s why all species of cats learn to spray.
-According to Nature, lions do it too.
+This means that cats that phantom spray in the wild may struggle to pass on their genes or survive, which is why all species of cats learn to spray.
+According to Nature, lions spray for this reason.

-But for house cats, spraying isn’t a pressing need.
-House cats don’t need to hunt for food, because they’re given it by their owners.
-If a cat lives alone, it doesn’t need to mark territory because there are no threats.
-Spayed/neutered cats don’t need to find mates, and stud cats are matched with mates by people, not through spraying.
+For house cats, spraying isn’t a pressing need.
+House cats don’t need to hunt for food because their owners provide sustenance.
+If a cat lives alone, it doesn’t need to mark territory because there are no other feline rivals.
+Spayed/neutered cats don’t need to find mates, and stud cats are matched with mates by people.

-This has allowed cats that only phantom spray to survive and pass on their genes.
-It also means that if a mother cat doesn’t teach its kittens to spray properly, it doesn’t matter.
-The kittens will survive and potentially pass on their genes anyway.
+This has allowed cats that phantom spray to survive and pass on their genes.
+It means that it’s inconsequential if a mother cat doesn’t teach her kittens to spray properly, as the kittens will survive and pass on their genes anyway.

-Anxiety in cats can lead to many unusual behaviors, including spraying.
-That’s because stress is linked to a feeling of insecurity in an environment.
+Anxiety can lead to many unusual behaviors, including spraying.
+That’s because stress is linked to feelings of insecurity in an environment.

-Take moving house, for example.
-Cats find moving house stressful because they view their homes as their territories.
-A cat can smell its own scent throughout its house, which is comforting to it, because it feels secure and that its territory is not challenged.
+For example, consider moving home.
+Cats find moving home stressful because they view their homes as their territories.
+A cat can smell its scent throughout its house, which is comforting because it feels secure.

 Neutered Male Cat Pretending to Spray

-This is dictated by biology, because before the neutering procedure, the cat produces more testosterone.
-The more testosterone the body produces, the more likely ‘male’ behaviors become in mammals.
-The majority of the male body’s testosterone in mammals is generated in the testes.
+Before the neutering procedure, the cat produces more testosterone.
+The more testosterone the body produces, the more likely male behaviors become in mammals.
+The male body’s testosterone in mammals is generated in the testes.

-But neutered male cats will still spray, too.
-And if they never learned how to spray with urine, then these cats will phantom spray instead.
+However, neutered male cats will still spray, too.
+If they never learned how to spray with urine, they’ll choose to phantom spray instead.

-That’s because while most testosterone is produced in the testes, not all of it is.
-Some of it is produced elsewhere in the body too.
-This low level of testosterone can still trigger spraying behaviors.
-Also, if the behavior became a habit, then the cat may continue spraying out of habit anyway.
+While most testosterone is produced in the testes, some is produced in other body parts.
+This low level of testosterone can still trigger spraying behaviors, though.
+If the behavior becomes a habit, the cat may continue fake spraying.

 Female Cat Pretending to Spray

-An excess of testosterone in females of any species can predict behaviors associated with males.
-So if your female cat pretends to spray all the time, it may have an excess of testosterone in its body.
-This isn’t anything to worry about, and it won’t damage your female cat’s health.
+An excess of testosterone in females of any species can lead to behaviors associated with males.
+So, if your female cat pretends to spray all the time, it may have an excess of testosterone.

-Your female cat may also have learned the habit of spraying from watching other cats.
-As stated above, cats learn social behaviors from their parents and other cats when young.
+A female cat may have learned the habit of spraying from watching other cats.
+As discussed, cats learn social behaviors from their parents and other cats when they’re young.

-Besides, spraying and marking territory is important for female cats too.
-Female cats need territory to live safely and to hunt in the wild, too.
-Spraying in female cats is more common when the cat is in heat, so spraying also serves the purpose of finding a mate, as it does in male cats.
+Besides, spraying and marking territory is important to female cats as they need territory to live safely and hunt in the wild.
+Spraying in female cats is more common when the cat is in heat, so spraying helps with finding a mate, just as it does in male cats.

 Why Does My Cat Pretend to Spray on Me?

-You are much taller than your cat.
-As such, your height may trigger a cat’s instinctual spraying reflex.
+You are much taller than your cat, so your height may trigger a cat’s instinctual spraying reflex.

-Cats will spray on other tall things like trees, lamp posts, and walls.
-They do so without thinking much about the surface, because what the surface is doesn’t matter much.
-All that matters is that it can spray at nose height where other cats can smell it.
+Cats will spray on trees, lamp posts, and walls.
+They do so without thinking about the surface because it’s inconsequential.
+It only matters that the cat can spray at nose height where other cats can smell it.

 In rare circumstances, a cat may spray on another cat when the pair are fighting.
-The purpose of this behavior is to display dominance.
-It’s as if the cat is marking the other cat as its territory.
+The purpose is to display dominance, and it’s almost as if the cat is marking the other cat as its territory.

-This behavior is not atypical, but is unusual.
-And your cat is unlikely to do this to your leg unless you make it feel highly stressed or uncomfortable, or unless you two are fighting.
-This is an unlikely, but possible, reason.
+This behavior is not atypical, but it’s unusual.
+Your cat is unlikely to do this to your leg unless you make it feel very stressed or uncomfortable.
+It’s an unlikely behavior, but it can sometimes happen.